patternfly/patternfly-org/packages/patternfly-4/content/get-started/migrate.md

 **Note:** PatternFly 4 provides an updated navigation system.
 If you choose to rework your application’s existing navigation, it’s best to break this work into two steps: one that tackles styles like typography and color, and another for the navigation work.

-Use Sketch to create high fidelity mockups to visualize the changes required and communicate them to development.
+Use Sketch to create high-fidelity mockups to visualize the changes required and communicate them to development.

 ### Milestone 2: Upgrade key functionality
-Next, you’ll want to address high traffic areas in your application that are touched by the user frequently, or high impact areas that are important to conversion or retention, like user onboarding.
+Next, you’ll want to address high-traffic areas in your application that are touched by the user frequently, or high-impact areas that are important to conversion or retention, like user onboarding.
 Identify those key paths and prioritize your upgrades based on those areas.
 You may also choose to tackle page “types” depending on your project.

-Create mid to high fidelity prototypes to visualize the changes required and communicate them to development.
+Create mid to high-fidelity prototypes to visualize the changes required and communicate them to development.

 ### Milestone 3: Upgrade everything you touch
 In parallel to upgrading key functionality, use ongoing product work as an opportunity to upgrade features already being addressed by design and development.
 For example, if you’re working on adding a new action button to a data table, it might also be a good time to upgrade that data table to PatternFly 4.